 The asset revaluation surplus is used to record increments and decrements in the fair value of land, buildings and plant and equipment to the extent that they offset one another.
 Relevant amounts are transferred to retained earnings when an asset is derecognised.

-Other reserves includes investment revaluation reserve to record unrealised gains or losses on available for sale investments.
+Other reserves includes investment revaluation reserve to record unrealised gains or losses available from the sale of investments.

-1.6 Administrative restructures
+1.7 Administrative restructures

 Administrative Restructure - Transferred in

 There were no transfers during this period.